Constant mean curvature, flux conservation, and symmetry: Conservation

-where $\,|\pi^{-1}(p)|\,$ denotes the $k$-dimensional volume of the fiber over $\,p\,$ (cf. \cite{hl}).
-A routine first-variation calculation then shows:
+where $\,|\pi^{-1}(p)|\,$ is the $k$-dimensional volume of the fiber over $\,p$.
+A standard first-variation calculation then shows:

-\begin{obs} The $\mu$-mean curvature $h_{\mu}$ of a hypersurface $\,\Sigma\subset N\,$ gives the classical mean curvature $h$ of its preimage $\,\pi^{-1}(\Sigma)\subset P\,$. \end{obs}
+\begin{obs} The $\mu$-mean curvature $h_{\mu}$ of a hypersurface $\,\Sigma\subset N\,$ gives the classical mean curvature $h$ of its preimage $\,\pi^{-1}(\Sigma)\subset P$. \end{obs}

-One may consequently study $G$-invariant hypersurfaces of constant mean curvature $\,h\equiv H\,$ in $\,P\,$ by considering, instead, hypersurfaces of constant $\mu$-mean curvature $\,h_{\mu}\equiv H\,$ in the orbit space $\,P/G\,$.
-This can be especially fruitful when $\,P/G\,$ is just two- or three-dimensional.
+In the context of an isometric $\gg$-action as discussed above, one may then study $G$-invariant hypersurfaces of constant (classical) mean curvature $\,h\equiv H\,$ in $\,X\,$ by considering, instead, hypersurfaces of constant $\mu$-mean curvature $\,h_{\mu}\equiv H\,$ in the orbit space $\,X/\gg$.
+This can be especially fruitful when $\,X/\gg\,$ is just two- or three-dimensional.
+We consider examples involving twizzlers at the end of the paper. \eob \end{rem}

-The requirement that $G$ act freely on $\,P\,$ seems too restrictive to us.
-The orbit volume function makes sense for any smooth action of a compact group $\,G\,$ on a riemannian manifold $\,P\,$.
-The orbits of highest dimension then foliate an open dense subset $\,U\subset P\,$ (see \cite{msy}), and the notion of $\mu$-mean curvature then extends to $\,U/G\,$ just as it does on the base-space of a principal bundle.
-Technicalities arise because the full orbit space $\,P/G\,$ typically has (topological) boundary strata of various dimensions, but we think that $\mu$-mean curvature could be a useful concept in that setting too. \eoeg \end{rem}

-In any event, these facts let us extend the \cite{kks} conservation law.
-We continue using the notation above: $\,\gs\subset\gn\,$ denotes a $\,\mu$-preserving group of isometries on $\,N\,$, and hence $\,\lgs\,$ comprises the Killing fields that generate its identity component.
+In any case, the constrained first-variation formula \eqref{eqn:vcfvf2} lets us extend the conservation law presented in \cite{kks}.
+As before, $\,\gs\subset\gn\,$ denotes a $\,\mu$-preserving group of isometries on $\,N$, and the Killing fields that generate its identity component correspond to $\,\lgs$.